10 Best Herbal Juices For Bladder Infection

 urtica dioica juice

-Urtica dioica, commonly known as stinging nettle, has been traditionally used for its potential health benefits, including its role in supporting urinary tract health.
+Urtica dioica, commonly known as stinging nettle, has been traditionally used in herbal medicine for its potential anti-inflammatory and antimicrobial properties.

 hypericum perforatum juice